-It is recommended that you get an original (non-bivalent) mRNA COVID-19 vaccine for your primary series.
-If you cannot get or do not want an original (non-bivalent) mRNA vaccine, you can get the protein-based vaccine if you are age 12 years or older.
+It is recommended that you get a bivalent mRNA COVID-19 vaccine for your primary series.
+If you cannot get or do not want a bivalent mRNA vaccine, you can get the protein-based vaccine, if available, if you are age 12 years or older.
 Usually you get the same vaccine for all your doses.
 If your first-dose vaccine is not available or you cannot have it, you can get a different COVID-19 vaccine for your next dose.
 Whichever vaccine you get to complete your primary series protects you against COVID-19.